Airline Stock Roundup: AAL's Dull Cash Burn Update, LUV's Job-Cut Alert & More

 Synopsis of the Past Week’s Top Stories

-2. Spirit Airlines, currently carrying a Zacks Rank #3 (Hold), expects fourth-quarter 2020 non-ticket revenues per passenger flight segment to decrease slightly from $58.03 registered a year ago.
+2. Spirit Airlines expects fourth-quarter 2020 non-ticket revenues per passenger flight segment to decrease slightly from $58.03 registered a year ago.
 Load factor (% of passengers occupying seats) is expected to average at roughly 70% in fourth-quarter 2020.
 The carrier had recorded load factor of 84.8% in fourth-quarter 2019.
 For the final quarter of this year, the company still expects average daily cash burn to be about $2 million per day.
 Fuel price per gallon is anticipated to be $1.31, up 8 cents from the initial expectation of $1.23.

+3. Gol Linhas’ gross sales in November were R$886 million, up 6% month over month.
+However, gross revenues dropped 7% to R$559 million in the same month from October-levels.
+Average load factor (% of seats filled with passengers) was 84.5% last month, up 6.5 percentage points from the previous month’s readings.

 4. Per a CNN Report, Southwest Airlines warned of involuntary furloughs for the first time in its history.
 Given that the company’s cost-cutting negotiations with its unions reached deadlock, management issued a statement with the caution that jobs of nearly 7,000 employees across various workgroups (roughly 12% of its work force) will be in jeopardy.
 Notably, the airline sent out notices to these employees who are at high risk of losing their jobs.
 The layoff might start Mar 15, 2021 onward.